ariharasudhanm/Explaining_attentions_for_Image_Classification/README.md

 1. You can pull the docker image to your local machine by using this command `docker pull ariharasudhan/food-classifier` in a command terminal, by default it will pull the latest image so no issues with image versions.
 2. You can check the availability of this image in the local host by using `docker images ls -a` in a command terminal which should list down all the images including `img-classifier` which we are going to use to build a docker container.
-3. Now you can run the command `sudo docker run --name {name_of_your_container} --rm  -it -v {img_dir/path/in/localhost}:/usr/src/files/{new_dir}  img-classifier bash` which will create a new container and new volume inside the container and mount the local image directory to the container new_dir itself.
+3. Now you can run the command `docker run --name {name_of_your_container} --rm  -it -v {img_dir/path/in/localhost}:/usr/src/files/{new_dir}  img-classifier bash` which will create a new container and new volume called `new_dir` inside the container and mount the local directory which has images to the newly created container in the `new_dir` itself.
-4. Now we should be inside that container and `/usr/src/files' this directory finally use `
+4. Now we should be inside that container in `/usr/src/files` this directory if you use `ls` command then you should be able to see the `new_dir` which you created earlier.
+5. Using `python3 --image {new_dir/name_of_img.jpeg}` should list down the predictions with the top three probabilities.
-5. Since we are using the `--rm` tag we will loose this container after exiting.
+7. Use `exit` command to exit the container since, we are using the `--rm` tag we will loose this container after exiting.
-6.Results should appear in a dictionary with the top three probabilities.
+8. If you list down all the containers using `docker ps -a` or `docker container list ls` previously container will not be there.